-Every negotiation is a give and take.
-The rental price is just one element of a tenant-landlord agreement.
-If you want the landlord to agree to the amount you propose, it will help if you’re willing to compromise on one or more of the other terms.
-Maybe you can commit to a longer lease term, or adjust the conclusion date to align with a time when the landlord is likely to have an easier time finding another tenant.
+Is there anything in the lease the landlord would prefer to be different?
+If you’re willing to compromise on those, they may be more open to negotiating rent.
+Maybe you can commit to a longer lease term, or adjust the end date with a time when the landlord is likely to have an easier time finding another tenant.